A Portrait of

 Following a pair of independent releases in Mexico, she made her major label debut with 1999’s jazz-informed La Sandunga, and her contributions to the 2002 Frida Kahlo biopic Frida elevated her status to that of a major international star.
 Over the ensuing years, Downs has become recognized worldwide as a global ambassador for Mexico’s folkloric traditions and champion for the preservation of native Mexican culture, recording songs in indigenous Mayan, Nahuatl, Trique, and Purépecha languages.
 She won a GRAMMY for 2011’s Pecados y Milagros, and took home Latin GRAMMYs for 2004’s Una Sangre, Pescados y Milagros, and for Raiz, her collaboration with Spanish flamenco singer Niña Pastori and Argentine vocalist Soledad.

-Downs’ new album, Balas y Chocolate (Bullets and Chocolate), is a kaleidoscopic mix of folkloric music and pop inspired by the Mexican holiday Día de los Muertos and how it relates to themes of darkness and light surrounding her personal life.
-Featuring guest artists Juanes and Juan Gabriel, the album won a 2016 Latin GRAMMY and made “best of year” lists on iTunes, the UK Sunday Times, and Songlines magazine.
+Downs’ 2015 album, Balas y Chocolate (Bullets and Chocolate), was a kaleidoscopic mix of folkloric music and pop inspired by the Mexican holiday Día de los Muertos, winning a 2016 Latin GRAMMY and making “best of year” lists on iTunes, the UK Sunday Times, and Songlines magazine.

 Her follow-up, 2017’s Salón, Lágrimas y Deseo (Salon, Tears and Desire) was a masterful declaration of female empowerment, mixing new and traditional compositions that celebrate the spirit of women who refuse to succumb to hopelessness and fear in the face of repression, violence, and injustice.